j0lly/Odin/docs/design.md

 1. a module that mine the Web and gether data relatives to Open DNS resolvers
 2. a module/facade able to serialize put/get requests to the datastore
-3. a cli to perform data mining/retrival for samples porpouses
+3. an api to perform data mining/retrival

 #### miner